xuchen81/project/README.md

     sudo service supervisord status (To check the status of web server and redis server.) sudo service supervisord restart (To restart both web server and redis server.)
     ```

-### Troubleshooting

-1. If you see some of the text are not in the correct position, this is because Alpasso is not setup correctly.
-You can fix it by:
-    * Resize the window, and all the text should go to the right place.
-    * Run portal-setup to setup portal-alpasso. (**Suggested**)
-2. You may need to remove .sass-cache/ inside the corpsite repo.